LeeTadiwarr/FlaskDemo/README.md

 ---

 ## **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This code was written by non-other than Lee_Tadiwarr, for any further queries contact him at kesleygwa@gmail.com

 ---